Descanonge/tomate/doc/source/filegroup.rst

 -------

 The filegroup also manages the loading of data.
-It receives from the database object the variables to load, and the parts of the coordinates to load.
+It receives from the database object the variables to load, and the parts of each coordinates to load.
 The filegroup ellaborates a list of 'loading commands', which contain the file to open, the parts of the data to take from that file, and where to put them in the data array in memory.